Hudson Hornet: 1954

-For the 1954 model year, the Hornet underwent a major square-lined redesign and to match the look of the compact Hudson Jet that was introduced in 1953.
+For the 1954 model year, the Hornet underwent a major more square-lined redesign and to match the look of the compact Hudson Jet that was introduced in 1953.
 This entailed extensive retooling because of the way the step-down frame wrapped around the passenger compartment.
 The front had a simpler grille that complemented the now-functional hood scoop and a new one-piece curved windshield, while the sides gained period-typical fender chrome accents, and the formerly sloped rear end was squared off.
 The front to rear fender line was styled to make the car look longer and taillamps were also redesigned.
 The interior was also updated with a new dash and instrument cluster that were surprisingly modern.
 An example is a Hornet owner writing for Popular Mechanics in 1999, noting that "the car's unique, low slung appearance and silky handling earned Hudson an image that — for many buyers — eclipsed luxury marques like Cadillac."